hyunsukr/DS5100-Final/README.md

-## Setting up and running the code
+## Setting up and running the datapull
 The repo is configured to use a virtual environment for the sake of package dependencies.
 Please run the commandas to set up the virtual env.
 ```
 python -m venv venv